SkillsUSA Arizona's Championships

 - Location: Phoenix Convention Center

-- Note: Books for Outstanding Chapter must be submitting to our office by March 15, 2017.
+- Note: Books for Outstanding Chapter must be submitted on April 3rd during registration.

 - Building Maintenance and Employment Application Process must submit a verification letter to email@example.com.
 Letter must include principal’s signature.